omarkohl/codeandbugs.com/content/post/poker-theory-poker-night/index.md

 event at the last minute or playing Poker with just one or two other people is not that much fun.
-If I start making other plans and canceling Poker night attendance this again negatively impacts the likelihood other people attending and so on ... it's a vicious cycle.
+If I start making other plans and canceling Poker night attendance this again negatively impacts the likelihood other people attending and so on... it's a vicious cycle.

 Everyone maximizes their own EV by committing as late as possible even though this threatens the evening as a whole, much the same way that Poker as a game